Relocate to Sweden

 Social guide to the Swedish way

-After moving to Sweden, you may find it challenging to navigate among the new social codes here.
-Therefore, we’d like to share with you some traits that could be called ‘typical Swedish’ – which may make your time in Sweden a bit easier.
+After moving to Sweden, you may find it challenging to navigate the social codes here.
+Therefore, we’d like to share with you some traits that could be called ‘typically Swedish’ – which may make your time in Sweden a bit easier.

 -